backdrop-contrib/bueditor/README.txt

 Encloses the selected text with the tag <em>

 Ordered list:
 Converts the lines in the selected text to a numbered list.
 It is also possible to start a new list with no selection.
+If the selection is an ordered list which was previosly created by this button, the lines in the text are restored.

 Unordered list:
 Converts the lines in the selected text to a bulleted list.
 It is also possible to start a new list with no selection.
+If the selection is an unordered list which was previosly created by this button, the lines in the text are restored.

 Teaser break:
 Inserts Drupal teaser break which is <!--break-->